Jean Cerf

-Jean Cerf (born in 1928) is a French mathematician, specializing in topology.
+Jean Cerf (born 1928) is a French mathematician, specializing in topology.

 Education and career

 Jean Cerf was born in Strasbourg, France, in 1928.
 He studied at the École Normale Supérieure, graduating in sciences in 1947.
 After passing his agrégation in mathematics in 1950, he obtained a doctorate with thesis supervised by Henri Cartan.
 Cerf became a maître de conférences at the University of Lille and was later appointed a professor at the University of Paris XI.
 He was also a director of research at CNRS.